• Menu

 Marianna Public Opinion

-Since the USF investigations began, many Marianna residents have spoken out, saying everything heard by the media so far has been one-sided.
-During a press conference in March 2014, a group of former Jackson County Chamber of Commerce Citizens of the Year voiced their opinions on the media coverage of the Arthur G. Dozier School for Boys.
+Since the USF investigations began, many Marianna residents have spoken out, saying the media’s coverage of the Arthur G. Dozier School for Boys has been one-sided.
+During a press conference in March 2014, a group of former Jackson County Chamber of Commerce Citizens of the Year voiced their opinions on the media coverage.

-Royce Reagan, the 2002 Citizen of the Year, a former school band director, and currently hosts cable-access television programming created at Chipola College said, “I’m accusing you media people of sometimes grabbing stories from somewhere else and believing it.
+Royce Reagan, host of cable-access television programming created at Chipola College, said, “I’m accusing you media people of sometimes grabbing stories from somewhere else and believing it.
 This is a great town to live in and the people that are alive and well don’t like what’s been going on and it’s not the truth.
 The truth is at that courthouse,” he said while pointing at the building behind him, “in the records; it is at Dozier, in the records.
-As a citizen of Jackson County, I think we need to reverse this a little bit and quit letting outsiders come in here and stir up something that is not the truth”.
+As a citizen of Jackson County, I think we need to reverse this a little bit and quit letting outsiders come in here and stir up something that is not the truth.”

-Dale Cox, author, area historian, and the 2012 Citizen of the Year said, “For five years we’ve heard the same allegations over and over and over and over with no factual basis behind them,” referring to claims of abuse suffered by students at the hands of their guardians at the school.
-He then went on and gave some examples of news reports and stories he found were false.
+Dale Cox, author and local historian said, “For five years we’ve heard the same allegations over and over and over and over with no factual basis behind them,” referring to claims of abuse suffered by students at the hands of their guardians at the school.
+He then gave some examples of news reports and stories he found were false.
 He cited a story from a Panama City news station that quoted Robert Straley, spokesperson of the White House Boys, who said, “I say that there is 200 kids buried there, and they may not find them all.”
 Cox asked, “Have 200 bodies been found?
 No. Have you gone back and corrected that story?
 No.”

-Another station based in Dothan, Alabama ran a story that was generally sympathetic to the people of Marianna, a small town that was getting international attention.
-But there was one aspect of the piece that Cox didn’t agree with.
-In a segment where a former employee was defending his career at Dozier, the station decided to superimpose a graphic of a man holding a whip.
-Cox said that was unfair to the people of Jackson County and called for the station to issue an apology and correction, saying “The media should afford the people of this community the same treatment that you give a bunch of former juvenile delinquents who come up here and make wild allegations that have been proved to be incorrect.”
+Another station based out of Dothan, Alabama, ran a story sympathetic to the people of the small town that was getting national attention.
+However, there was one aspect of the piece that Cox disagreed with.
+The station decided to superimpose a graphic of a man holding a whip in a segment where a former employee defended his career at Dozier.
+Cox said that was unfair to the people of Jackson County and called for the station to issue an apology and correction, saying, “The media should afford the people of this community the same treatment that you give a bunch of former juvenile delinquents who come up here and make wild allegations that have been proved to be incorrect.”

-Author’s Note: Dale Cox reached out to me personally, offering to send me a copy of his book, a rebuttal to what he claims are sensationalized stories and accusations which occurred at the reform school.
-He never did send me a copy but I decided to read it anyways and in my opinion, Dale Cox sugarcoats the atrocities that occurred there and used school burial records and police reports to come to the conclusion that no abuse whatsoever occurred there.
+Author’s Note: Dale Cox reached out to me personally, offering to send me a copy of his book, a rebuttal to what he claims are sensationalized stories and accusations that occurred at the reform school.
+He never did send me a copy, but I decided to read it anyway.
+In my opinion, Dale Cox sugarcoated the atrocities that occurred there and used school burial records and police reports to conclude that no abuse whatsoever occurred there.
 As the State of Florida even acknowledges the abuse and crimes that took place there, Dale Cox comes off as someone who cannot come to terms with what happened in his hometown of Marianna.

 Okeechobee School for Boys

-In Marianna, Professor Kimmerle had a cemetery in which to start and found there were more than the 31 graves at the “Boot Hill Cemetery”, the official number of burials there, and that they ran into the woods just 15 feet away.
+In Marianna, Professor Kimmerle had a cemetery to start in.
+She found more than 31 graves at the “Boot Hill Cemetery,” the official number of burials there, and they ran into the woods just 15 feet away.
 She cleared a 20′ x 60′ strip and found the additional bodies.

 The 25-acre site at Okeechobee is filled with small hills, fallen trees, and debris so bad the dogs could hardly get through it.
-Heavy equipment was even brought in to help with the clearing of the land and excavations.
+Heavy equipment was even brought in to help clear the land and excavations.
 “This was done at much expense and hard work.
 I believe they did the only thing they could, ground-penetrating radar was not even an option,” Professor Kimmerle told Captain Rhoden.
-To clear that much land and flatten it out could cost up to a million dollars.
+Clearing and flattening that land could cost up to a million dollars.

-Robert Straley stated that “This case is closed unless the Department of Justice went into Marianna and were to take an interest in Okeechobee which I doubt would happen.
+Robert Straley stated,This case is closed unless the Department of Justice went into Marianna and were to take an interest in Okeechobee, which I doubt would happen.
 We thank you for doing this when you did not have to but you did the right thing.
 We feel you did your very best.”
 Despite this, other former students have come out and said they didn’t try hard enough, some claiming that bodies weren’t found because many of the boys were fed to hogs.

 Future Plans